adnammit/media-client/README.md

 * get cast/writer/director data and make it searchable and sortable
 * go through genre filter and make sure you got'em all in your default seed list
 * add special random function to home page maybe
-* add ability to make notes on your titles
 * look for `TODO` in comments
 * import/export option
 * StreamingAvailabilityApi uses MovieDB under the hood and exposes many of the same props so we could potentially use this instead. some missing/differences: